 This also means we will keep reducing carbon emissions as we grow.
 To help produce more clean energy, SRP is investing heavily in zero-emissions solar energy.
 SRP is in the process of adding more than 600 MW of utility-scale solar to our system.
-We’re now more than 60% of the way to our 2025 goal of adding 1,000 MW.
+We’re committed to adding 2,025 MW by 2025.

-Did you know, 1,000 MW is equivalent to 1 GW?
+Did you know that 1,000 MW is equivalent to 1 GW?
 Read more about how we’re on our way to 1 GW of utility-scale solar.

 More energy-efficient buildings